Arm Lift (Brachioplasty)

 A classic brachioplasty is used when there is more redundant skin of the upper arms.
 In addition to the crescent of skin removed near the armpit, extra skin is removed down along the arm.
 This results in a scar that runs the length of the arm from the axilla to the elbow.
 We hide the scar on the inner back part of the arm to place it more out of sight.
 The scar does fade with time but it can take up to a year to fully lose color.
 Liposuction is usually employed to help contour the arm.
 If one has true “batwings”, this procedure may be the only solution.

+Some swelling and bruising will occur following your arm lift but will subside over the coming days.
+Any pain or discomfort can be managed with medication.
 A post operative spandex-like garment is worn over the arms during the healing procedure to help with swelling and with skin contraction.
 One can usually return to work in about 1-2 weeks.
+Any strenuous activity such as exercise or heavy lifting will need to be avoided for around four weeks.
 Some representative photos are in the Before and After section.

 Schedule your consultation